frederic-perez/AmE-dictionary/data/dictionary.md

 __jet__ _n_ :two::hammer: _Low-level jet formation._ _The sky was jet overhead._
 __jetliners__
 __jetpack__ _n_ A backpack powered by jets, used especially to enable an astronaut to maneuver independently during a spacewalk.
-__jettison__ _v_ :eight: /JET-uh-sun/ (jettisoned, jettisoning) __1__ To throw (something) overboard to lighten a ship or aircraft in distress.
+__jettison__ _v_ :nine::mega: /JET-uh-sun/ (jettisoned, jettisoning) __1__ To throw (something) overboard to lighten a ship or aircraft in distress.
 To cast overboard or off: _a ship jettisoning wastes; a pilot jettisoning aircraft fuel._ _Princess Leia Organa hid the data tapes in the memory banks of R2-D2, and the astromech jettisoned the ship with C-3PO._ _Seven seconds later the aeroshell was jettisoned._ __2__ To get rid of (something). _The coach was jettisoned after the team failed to make the playoffs for the third straight year._
 __jetty<sup>1</sup>__ _n_ :three::hammer:
 __jetty<sup>2</sup>__ _adj_
 __jeu d’esprit__ _n_ A work of light playfulness or wit, especially in literature.